 Groups or organisations: £14

-Life membership is also available – please contact the Friends for more details.
-Membership application forms can be downloaded from the Friends of Somerset Archives website, and are also available at the Somerset Heritage Centre.
+Life membership is also available, please contact the Friends for more details.
+Membership application forms can be downloaded from the Friends of Somerset Archives website or they are also available at the Somerset Heritage Centre.

 The Somerset Heritage Centre's opening hours are: